 Students in grades 6-12 vote for a senior boy and girl who exemplifies the qualities of a CAC student for Mr. and Miss CAC.
-The student selected should be considered a positive leader among students, have a GPA of at least 2.5 or above, have not had any major discipline violations.
-The students selected must receive at least 51% of the votes.
-In instances where 51% of the votes are not received, a run-off shall take place until 51% majority is achieved.
+The student selected should be considered a positive leader among students, have a GPA of at least 2.5 or above, and have not had any major discipline violations.